clairebb1005/Kafka-Project/README.md

 3. Execute `.\bin\windows\kafka-topics.bat --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic bitcoin-prices` to create a topic.
 It will return `Created topic bitcoin-prices` message.

 Now, you can execute your `producer.py` file and it will scrape and stream Bitcoin Price in real-time.

+## Setup Python
+1. Use Anaconda to create a new environment for this project: `conda create -n kafka-project python=3.9`.
+2. After installing all the dependencies in `requirement.txt`, add a environment variable `PYSPARK_PYTHON` with your desired Python path to your system environment.